-The present study synthesizes and weighs the relative oncologic benefit versus toxicities for aRT versus observation after RP demonstrating adverse pathologic features.
-Given the absence of an OS benefit and an uncertain MFS benefit, aRT for all such patients likely represents overtreatment.
+The present study synthesizes and weighs the relative oncological benefit vs. toxicities for aRT vs. observation after RP demonstrating adverse pathological features.
+Given the absence of an OS benefit and an uncertain MFS benefit, aRT for all such patients likely represents over-treatment.

 These data also have implications for the merits of esRT, which also may not provide OS benefit.
-Furthermore, when compared to aRT, eSRT would reduce but not eliminate overtreatment, especially since many BCRs do not translate into PCa mortality.
-As such, in the context of the preliminary data from RADICALS and RAVES, eSRT should be considered but should not be the mandatory in all men.
+Furthermore, when compared to aRT, esRT would reduce but not eliminate overtreatment, especially since many BCRs do not translate into PCa mortality.
+As such, in the context of the preliminary data from RADICALS and RAVES, esRT should be considered but should not be the mandatory in all men.
 Observation with esRT upon BCR may be appropriate in some men, but a more nuanced discussion weighing benefit and toxicity risk may be warranted for others.
-Further work is needed to identify patients who would benefit most from aRT and eSRT.
+Further work is needed to identify patients who would benefit most from aRT and esRT.